 Abdominoplasty is performed using general anesthesia.
 The surgery may take 4-5 hours.

-The procedure is most commonly performed by making a U-shaped incision below one hipbone, across the pubic area and under the other hipbone.
-A second incision is made around the navel.
+The procedure is most commonly performed by making a gentle curvedshaped incision below one hipbone, across the pubic area and under the other hipbone.
+I encourage my patients to bring an underwear or bikini bottom they wear so I can try to hide the incision under it.
+A second incision is made around the belly button to free it.
 The skin is then separated from the abdominal wall and lifted up to the hipbone, exposing loose tissue covering the abdominal muscle.

 Recovery: What to Expect

 You may experience some discomfort immediately following surgery that can be controlled with pain pills.
 Some swelling is normal.
 You will wear an abdominal binder or compression garment to support your abdomen.
 Most of my patients feel back to normal at around 1 week.